 You can drive the highway in a day, but we recommend at least one overnight.
 There are

-three lodges along the highway: Tangle River Inn (MP 20), Maclaren River Lodge (MP 42), and Alpine Creek Lodge (MP 68).
+four lodges along the highway: Tangle River Inn (MP 20), Maclaren River Lodge (MP 42), and Alpine Creek Lodge (MP 68) and Clearwater Mountain Lodge (MP 82.2).
 But you can camp anywhere along the highway.
 There are pullouts every couple miles, sufficiently large and flat even for 30+ foot RV’s.

 If you’re into hiking, biking, fishing, 4-wheeling, or photography, you can create a 4-7 day wilderness experience without the expense of a fly-in.
 Dozens of hiking and 4-wheel trails lead back into the wilderness.
 Clearwater streams cross the highway in many places, where you can cast a line for grayling and other fish.
 The landscape photography opportunities are endless.
 (However, the wildlife photography isn’t great, because the area is hunted heavily in the fall.)